What is journey mapping?

 1. Experience maps

 Experience mapping is an exercise that encourages you to think about users’ wants and needs and the potential actions they might take in a certain scenario.
-They’re incredibly useful at giving you a general sense of the user's point of view before you get into the weeds with more detailed user journey mapping.
+These maps are incredibly useful at giving you a general sense of the user's point of view before you get into the weeds with more detailed user journey mapping.

 Here’s an example of what an experience map could look like for a food delivery app:

-Most experience maps qualify whether each individual step of the process is positive or negative.
-The simple design of this type of map makes it easy to determine the overall quality of a user’s journey with just a quick glance.
-This makes experience mapping especially helpful for working backward from a problem.
+That makes experience mapping especially helpful for working backward from a problem.
 Imagine users are subscribing to your product but not adopting it.
-You can map the interactions they had with your brand in reverse and identify if friction in earlier phases compounded your onboarding problems.
+You can map the interactions they had with your brand in reverse and identify if friction in earlier phases compounded your onboarding or retention problems.

 2. Current state maps

-For example, relational database tool Airtable allows users to start on a free plan and upgrade to a paid plan when they need more records or storage space.
-Early on, the Airtable team realized their free version is beneficial to casual users.
-They also identified opportunities to monetize larger teams that have more complex organizational needs.
+Relational database tool Airtable allows users to start on a free plan and upgrade to a paid plan when they need more records or storage space.
+Early on, the Airtable team realized their free version was beneficial to casual users.
+They also identified opportunities to monetize larger teams that had more complex organizational needs.

 Using this map, Airtable identifies the critical points in their user’s journey that can make or break their product’s success.
 For example, a user experiences friction when they can’t decide between annual and monthly billing: